balazs-szalai/praktikum/README.md

 ## Notes about the structure
 It has 2 folders due to some of the functions using multiprocessing, which is would require to import the whole package for each process, this is however very slow due to Sympy having a lot of initializations.
 This was solved by adding the multiprocessing parts to a separate folder which can be imported separately, therefore lowering the overhead from the multiprocessing.
-All this means is that it is necessary to handle it as 2 modules.
+All this means is that it is necessary to handle it as 2 modules: praktikum and praktikum_partial_imports.

 ## Examples
 Examples are provided in the $examples$ folder.
 They are not meant to be understood as the actual measurements they were, they are only there to showcase the usage on some data.